comodu20/Data_Science_projects/README.md

 Explore Project: [Here](https://github.com/comodu20/My-Work_ipynb/blob/2e79b50a85eb4003a14cf73500cd03090bcca3b4/UEL-DS/Linear%20Regression/Simple%20Linear%20Regression.ipynb)

-📊 R Projects
+### 📊 R Projects

 A collection of data analysis and statistical modeling projects implemented using the R programming language.
 These projects showcase various techniques for data exploration, hypothesis testing, machine learning, and visualisation in R.

 #### 🔄 2-Way ANOVA
+❓ Problem
-* **Problem:** ❓ [Briefly describe the problem addressed, e.g., "Analyzing the effects of two independent categorical variables on a continuous outcome."]
+* Analyzing the effects of two independent categorical variables on a continuous outcome.
+🪜 Methodology
-* **Methodology:** 🪜 Performed a 2-Way Analysis of Variance to test for significant interactions and main effects.
+* Performed a 2-Way Analysis of Variance to test for significant interactions and main effects.
+💡 Key Insights/Outcome
-* **Key Insights/Outcome:** 💡 [Summarize findings, e.g., "Identified significant effects of Factor A, Factor B, and their interaction on the response variable."]
+* Identified significant effects of Factor A, Factor B, and their interaction on the response variable."]
 * **Technologies:** 💻 R (e.g., `aov`, `ggplot2`).
 * **Explore Project:** ➡️ [Link to your-repo/r-projects/2way-anova/your_script.Rmd or relevant folder]